 Preparing for Brexit

-Knowing exactly what your commercial contracts contain is vital to ensure you are best placed after Brexit.
-However, with potentially hundreds or thousands of documents, reviewing each one manually can be an incredibly time consuming and costly exercise.
+It is vital to know exactly what your commercial contracts contain to ensure you are in the best position after Brexit.
+However, with potentially hundreds or thousands of documents, reviewing each one manually can be an incredibly time-consuming and costly exercise.

-Using Summize, you can bypass this problem – instantly review and pull key points from your contracts.
+Using Summize, you can bypass this problem.
 Using industry-leading technology, Summize will read any contract and provide a summary in an interactive format.

 We understand the difficulties of searching individually through vast amounts of complex contracts for specific information.
 Therefore, our ‘Clause Builder’ function allows you to search through all of your contracts at once for customisable contract terms.